 Iontophoresis has been used to treat uncontrollable, excessive sweating on the hands and feet since the 1940s.
-It is particularly useful for people who've tried prescription or clinical strength antiperspirants, but have found that they need a stronger treatment.
-For people with hyperhidrosis of the hands and/or feet, iontophoresis treatments typically result in dramatically decreased sweating with a very high success rate.
+It's particularly useful for people who've tried prescription or clinical strength antiperspirants, but have found that they need a stronger treatment.
+For people with hyperhidrosis of the hands and/or feet, iontophoresis treatments can dramatically decrease sweating.
 One study found that iontophoresis helped 91% of patients with excessive palmoplantar (hands and feet) sweating.
 Another study showed that iontophoresis reduced sweating by 81%.

 During iontophoresis, a medical device is used to pass a mild electrical current through water (usually utilizing shallow pans big enough for your hands or feet) and through the skin's surface.
 There are no significant or serious side effects and the benefits are long-term, provided you keep up with the maintenance schedule your doctor recommends (usually once per week).

-Treating underarm hyperhidrosis with iontophoresis is not typically recommended (although people can have success with it) because the skin in the armpits is likely to be irritated by the process and because the physical structure of the underarms makes iontophoresis difficult to accomplish.
+Treating underarm hyperhidrosis with iontophoresis is not as common (although some people can have success with it) because the skin in the armpits is likely to be irritated by the process and because the physical structure of the underarms makes iontophoresis difficult to accomplish.

 Instructions for using iontophoresis devices will vary (always follow your healthcare provider’s recommendations) but, in general, patients sit with both hands or both feet, or one hand and one foot, immersed in shallow trays filled with tap water for a short period of time (20 to 40 minutes) while the device sends a small electrical current through the water.
-The process is normally repeated three times per week until the desired results are seen.
-Once satisfactory dryness has been achieved, patients are switched to a maintenance schedule, usually once per week.
+The process is normally repeated three times per week until the desired results are achieved.
+Once satisfactory dryness has been reached, patients are switched to a maintenance schedule, usually once per week.
 To maintain sweat-relief, iontophoresis treatments need to be conducted regularly and before sweating begins to return.
-Discuss the technique of performing iontophoresis with your doctor and follow the manufacturer's recommendations for your particular device.
+Discuss the technique of performing iontophoresis with your doctor and follow your device's manufacturer recommendations.

 There have been reports of onabotulinumtoxinA (Botox) being added to iontophoresis water trays.
-While there have been no conclusive studies of this method, it strikes us as an impractical approach to iontophoresis especially given the high cost of Botox (and the potentially significant amount of Botox needed to have an effect via this delivery method) versus the low cost and significant effectiveness of tap water iontophoresis treatments.
-If you are interested in Botox treatments for hyperhidrosis you'll find lots of information here.
+While there have been no conclusive studies of this method, it strikes us as an impractical approach to iontophoresis given the high cost of Botox, the potentially significant amount of Botox needed to have an effect via this delivery method, and the low cost and significant effectiveness of tap water iontophoresis treatments.
+If you are interested in Botox treatments for hyperhidrosis, you'll find lots of information here.

 Specific Iontophoresis Devices & Costs

 At first glance, an iontophoresis device may seem pricey, but the upfront expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
-Also, healthinsuranceoften covers the cost of an iontophoresis device and sometimes “rent-to-own” is an option (more information on this below).
+Also, health insurance often covers the cost of an iontophoresis device and sometimes “rent-to-own” is an option (more information on this below).
 Hint: Always check our Deals and Discounts section for discount codes before you buy.

 Tips for Successful Iontophoresis